wavesplatform/docs.wavesplatform/docs/en/blockchain/blockchain-network/readme.md

 * **Mainnet** is the core Waves network where cryptocurrencies possess real economic value and nodes that generate blocks are rewarded with native coins from the protocol and also the transaction fees paid by the participants.
 * **Testnet** is the network for application testing.
 Testnet provides the same functionalities as Mainnet.
 However, on Testnet you can obtain WAVES tokens for free using [Faucet](https://wavesexplorer.com/testnet/faucet), so you can run in your project without risk of losing real money.
 * **Stagenet** is the experimental network.
-On Stagenet Waves team tests protocol functionalities before they are deployed on Testnet and Mainnet.
-So you can try out the new features and give a feedback.
+Waves team tests protocol functionalities on Stagenet before they are deployed on Testnet and Mainnet, so you can try out the new features and give a feedback.
 If you want to launch a Stagenet node, get WAVES tokens on lease, ask a question or leave a comment, join the [stagenet](https://discord.gg/3g8XR6B) channel in Discord.
-Please note: experimental functionalities may work unstably, so blockchain height rollbacks are possible.
+Please note: experimental functionalities may work unstably and blockchain height rollbacks are possible.

 Moreover, you can setup your own custom blockchain network based on WAVES protocol.